-No tumors were identified for detailed evaluation in 2 of the 6 mouse carcinogenicity studies.
-In the remaining 4 mouse studies, 3 observed a statistically significant trend in tumor incidences in the hemangiosarcomas, lung adenomas, malignant lymphomas or hemangiomas; however, the agency determined that none of the tumors observed in the mouse are treatment related.
-Although a statistically significant trend was obtained, closer examination of the incidence data across doses did not demonstrate a monotonic dose response in several instances.
-Some of the tumor incidences at the highest dose tested (approaching or exceeding 1,000 mg/kg/day for almost all studies) were statistically significant from concurrent controls using raw (unadjusted) p-values; however, none of the pairwise comparisons were found to be statistically significant following adjustment for multiple comparisons.
-Furthermore, these high-dose tumors were given less weight.
+No tumors were identified for evaluation in 2 of the 6 mouse carcinogenicity studies.
+In the remaining 4 mouse studies, 3 observed a statistically significant trend in tumor incidences in the hemangiosarcomas, malignant lymphomas, or hemangiomas following adjustment for multiple comparisons.
+In one individual study, a statistically significant pairwise comparison was only observed following adjustment for multiple comparisons for hemangiomas at the highest dose tested, which was more than 4X the limit dose.
 There was no evidence of corroborating pre-neoplastic or related non-neoplastic lesions or evidence of tumor progression (progression from pre-neoplastic to malignancy) to support biological significance of tumor findings.
-In a limited number of cases, the agency considered historical control data to inform the relevance of a tumor increase when incidence rates in the concurrent controls were unusually low.
+In a limited number of cases, historical control data were available which the observed tumor incidences were within the historical control range.